PUSHURTEMPRR/PUSHURTEMPRR/README.md

   Please be patient with me, as I am usual a busy person and may not respond immediately if I don't know you well, we aren't friends, etc.

-  Refrain from interacting with me if you are below 14, unless you are already my friend, or friends of friends.
+  Refrain from interacting with me if you are below 15, unless you are already my friend, or friends of friends.

   Please note!!
 I may come off as rude or I forget the use of tonetags, please just remind me or if you need them!
 Thank you.

   DO NOT talk to me if I have unfriended you, it was for a good reason, the world will keep spinning without me.
 I assure you.
+THOUGH!
+I do tend to occasionally empty my list of anyone I do NOT remember.
+If you see me, dont be scared just ask if I remember you!!

   I tend to get violent spurrs, I'd prefer you be on extreme caution when this happens.
 I will not hold back anything, and mostly come off as rude.